 It’s fairly easy to make your own purée.
 Don’t forget to strain out the fibers and remove the excess juice if you do.

 And be sure to use a pie pumpkin — those are the small varieties, not the larger carving type.

 - All-Purpose Flour – Keep a little extra on hand to flour your work surface and get the dough to just the right consistency.

 - Butter – Need a dairy alternative?
 Use plant-based butter with no worries!
-The rolls will be just as tasty.
+Your honey dinner rolls will be just as tasty.

 - Active Dry Yeast – If you only have instant yeast on hand, that’s fine.
 The only difference is that you won’t need to let it activate.

-How to Make the Best Pumpkin Yeast Rolls
+How to Make the Best Pumpkin Bread Rolls

-The earlier steps of the recipe involve a lot of mixing, so they could take a bit extra time.
+Since the earlier steps of the recipe involve a lot of mixing, they could take a bit of extra time.
 Once you add the flour in the second step, mix until the dough forms.